Skip to main content

 Choose Zod when:

-• New project without existing validation library commitment
+• Starting a new project without existing validation library commitment

 Choose Yup when:

-• JavaScript (not TypeScript) project where Zod's DX advantage is smaller
+• Building a JavaScript (not TypeScript) project where Zod's type inference advantage disappears

 See the live comparison